USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 +------------------------+------------------------------------------------------------------------------------------------------------------------+

 This form with something in [] has been discussed for embedded TimeZone and Offset information into the interval.
-Arguably this code go in any field.
+Arguably this could go in any field.

 Option 4